 Crucial to the results, we allow multinational service firm providers that choose to establish a presence in Armenia in order to compete with Armenian firms directly.
 As in the goods sectors, services that are produced subject to increasing returns to scale are differentiated at the firm level.
+There are four firms types in each of these sectors: one firm type for each region.
+The cost structures of firms within a region are identical, and each firm type requires its own sector specific capital.
 Firms in these industries set prices such that marginal cost (which is constant) equals marginal revenue; and there is free entry, which drives profits to zero.
 We assume firm level product differentiation and employ the Chamberlinian large group monopolistic competition assumption within a Dixit-Stiglitz framework.
 Given our assumption on the composition of fixed and variable costs, we have constant markups over marginal cost for both foreign firms and domestic firms, i.e., no rationalization impacts.